fitri-hy/react-hook-learn/README.md

 # React Hook Learn Project

-Anda dapat mulai mempelajari Hooks di halaman berikutnya [Learn React Hook](https://react-hook-learn.vercel.app/)
+You can start learning about Hooks on the next page [Learn React Hook](https://react-hook-learn.vercel.app/).

 ## Available Scripts